-Eric Davis DVM MS DACVS DACVIM
+Eric Davis Veterinarian, MS DACVS DACVIM

 Medicine (LA).
-While a faculty member at the University of
+While a faculty member at the University of Tennessee, in 1996,

 Eric started Remote Area Medical Veterinary Services, to provide veterinary care in underserved rural communities in the USA and abroad.
 These have included Indian Reservations and remote communities in 12 states in the USA.
 Internationally, he has run or participated in projects in Mexico, Nicaragua, Guatemala, Egypt, and Sri Lanka.

 Currently, Eric is an associate veterinarian with the International Animal Welfare Training Institute, at the School of Veterinary Medicine, University of California, Davis, working directly with students and concentrating on world equine health and welfare problems.

 Ben is one of the UK's leading equine trainers, with a background in agriculture and a family history working with heavy horses.
 Ben has worked with horses, mules and donkeys all over the world: from mustangs and racehorses in California, stock horses in Australia, and working equines in Cambodia and Ethiopia.
 His approach utilizes the science of equine behavior rather than a single training method.
 This combined with his ability to work with human behavior and his delivery of training is unique, ensuring an outstanding training experience that is enjoyable and life changing.

 Ramiro E. Toribio, DVM, MS, PhD, DACVIM

 601 Vernon Tharp Street